The digital skills sector is ripe for private sector investment and participation.

 Charles Darwin once said, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 This bitter truth is for people who find it difficult to adapt to change.

 How can one get this subtle digital literacy?
 Digital literacy is not about only being able to navigate around social media, but the seemingly effortless way to engage with all things technological.
 It is easy to see why young Ghanaians live in an interactive, “on-demand” digital “culture” where they are used to accessing media whenever and wherever they want.
 Instant messaging, photo sharing, texting, social networking, video streaming, and mobile Internet use are all examples where youth have led the charge in new ways of engaging online.
-The digital literacy needs of a person require critical thinking, collaboration-the ability to work collaboratively with others, with strong interpersonal and team-related skills, creativity, citizenship, communication, deliberateness, reflection, and willingness to take risks.
+The digital literacy needs of a person require critical thinking, collaboration-the ability to work collaboratively with others, strong interpersonal and team-related skills, creativity, citizenship, communication, deliberateness, reflection, and willingness to take risks.

 However, although young people do not need persuading to engage in Internet technologies, without guidance they remain blind users of information and communications technology (ICT), which poses concerns about a generation of youth who are not fully digitally literate yet are intensely occupied in the digital world.
 Thus, it is inadequate to think that young people certainly have all the skills, knowledge, and understanding that they need to apply to their use of technology.
 People need help in making sense of a fast-changing digital world that gives them access to vast amounts of information and its related activities.